 Deep learning in today's world

-The impact that the deep learning has had on the world has been significant – and it’s only getting started.
-Learn more about what people are saying.
+The impact of deep learning is significant – and it’s only getting started.

 How deep learning works

 Deep learning changes how you think about representing the problems that you’re solving with analytics.
 It moves from telling the computer how to solve a problem to training the computer to solve the problem itself.

 Deep learning is a paradigm shift in model building that moves from feature engineering to feature representation.